oroinc/documentation/commerce/user_guide/index.rst

 * :ref:`Personalized Catalog Management <user-guide--web-catalog>`: Versatile catalog management capabilities allow B2B sellers to customize product catalogs to specific corporations, divisions, business units, and even individual buyers or customers.
 Each group has access to its own catalog where purchasing managers are able to view its content and purchase products.
 * **Multiple & Customized Price Lists**: Create and manage multiple customized price lists for each customer, company, or business unit based on the negotiated contracts.
 Each price list can contain an unlimited number of price points, various tiers, and different currencies.

-.. * `Multiple & Customized Price Lists <./sales/price-lists/index>`_: Create and manage multiple customized price lists for each customer, company, or business unit based on the negotiated contracts.
-Each price list can contain an unlimited number of price points, various tiers, and different currencies.

-* **Multiple Shopping Lists**: Corporate buyers working on multiple projects, such as trade show displays, printed materials, or product/equipment for different business units, can manage and save multiple shopping lists in OroCommerce.
-This allows buyers to save shopping lists for future use and quickly purchase previously saved shopping lists.
+* :ref:`Multiple Shopping Lists <user-guide--pricing>`: Corporate buyers working on multiple projects, such as trade show displays, printed materials, or product/equipment for different business units, can manage and save multiple shopping lists in OroCommerce.
+This allows buyers to save shopping lists for future use and quickly purchase items from previously saved shopping lists.

 .. * `Multiple Shopping Lists <./sales/shopping-lists>`_: Corporate buyers working on multiple projects, such as trade show displays, printed materials, or product/equipment for different business units, can manage and save multiple shopping lists in OroCommerce.
 This allows buyers to save shopping lists for future use and quickly purchase previously saved shopping lists.

 * **Streamline Buyer-Seller Interaction**: OroCommerce improves buyer-seller interactions by providing buyers an easy way to create and submit order forms, purchase orders, RFQs, and more.
-Sellers are then able to easily respond to orders & quote requests on the same platform thus facilitating an efficient negotiation process between the buyer and the seller.
+Sellers are enabled to easily respond to orders & quote requests on the same platform thus facilitating an efficient negotiation process between the buyer and the seller.

 .. * `Streamline Buyer-Seller Interaction <./sales>`_: OroCommerce improves buyer-seller interactions by providing buyers an easy way to create and submit order forms, purchase orders, RFQs, and more.
 Sellers are then able to easily respond to orders & quote requests on the same platform thus facilitating an efficient negotiation process between the buyer and the seller.